 iOptron CEM 120-EC

 With my G11 – or to be more precise the Gemini controller – playing up, it was time to retire the G11 and find a replacement.
-I originally decided to go for an EQ8 but during Covid, you could find these new anywhere.
+I originally decided to go for an EQ8 but during Covid, you couldn’t find these new anywhere.
 In the end, my only choice was this little puppy.
 This thing is huge and very heavy, but with the RC, the TMB and a spectrometer, weight is still within this mount’s capabilities.

 Without even trying I was getting 0.7 arc/sec guiding and on a really good night this went down to 0.4 ish over a 14-minute period.